ASTR 1210 (O'Connell) Study Guide

 above.
 This is the ideal location for placing communications satellites.

 [The concept of geosynchronous communications satellites was first

 C. Clarke.
 He deliberately did not patent his idea, which became

 Newton's theory provided a physical interpretation of Kepler's Third

 Law.
 According to his formulation of gravitational force, he found

 that the value of the constant K in the formulation of Kepler's Third

 4π2/GM, where M is the mass of the Sun.

-More generally, K depends on the mass of the primary body
+More generally, K is inversely proportional to the mass of the

-primary, the shorter the period for a given orbital
+mass of the primary, the shorter the period for a given

 - The Third Law therefore has an invaluable astrophysical